-Click Run Block Automation to get assistance with putting together a simple ZYNQ Processing System, as shown in Figure 1-3.
+Click Run Block Automation to get assistance with putting together a simple ZYNQ Processing System, as shown in the following figure.

-Figure 1-3: Run Block Automation Feature
+Figure 3: Run Block Automation Feature

 The Run Block Automation dialog box in the following figure shows the options available for automation, as shown in the following figure.
 If you are working with a targeted reference board, you can enable the board presets by checking the Apply Board Preset check box.